1jss/C9-lang/README.md

 i32 array[10] = { 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 };
 ```

 The built in array type is fixed length.
-If you need a dynamic array, use the `Array` type from `array.h`.
+If you need a dynamic array, use the `Array` type from `array.h` in the C9-libs repo.

 ## Includes
 A header file is a file that contains definitions of functions and types that can be included in other files.
 To include a header file from your project directory, use double quotes.